Exterior Lighting Ideas That Transform Your Yard at Night

 • No electrician needed for most setups

-• Transforms flat, dark landscaping into something with actual depth and dimension
+• Transforms flat, dark landscaping into something with depth and dimension

 • Works on timers so you never have to think about it again